NIH Mid-Level Leadership Program

-This program is structured to assess your leadership readiness, provide feedback and developmental guidance, incorporate a variety of instructional approaches, and make available reinforcement activities following program completion.
+This program is structured to assess your leadership readiness and provide feedback and developmental guidance.
+It incorporates a variety of instructional approaches, and makes available reinforcement activities following program completion.

 Rather than targeting technical supervisory skills, which are addressed through OPM-mandated Supervisory Training, the program will emphasize the following leadership developmental areas:

 - Self-awareness and fulfilling the leadership function